 Sales tax compliance is a critical responsibility, and failing to prepare for an audit can lead to costly penalties.
 By maintaining accurate records, implementing internal controls, staying informed on tax laws, and leveraging automation, businesses can significantly reduce audit risks.
 A structured sales tax audit checklist ensures readiness and peace of mind.

 When an audit arises, Hands Off Sales Tax (HOST) is the trusted partner businesses need.
 From audit defense to proactive compliance solutions, HOST provides expert guidance every step of the way.
-Don’t leave your sales tax compliance to chance—contact HOST today for a consultation.
+Don’t leave your sales tax compliance to chance.
+Contact HOST today for a consultation.